codeswitching/openet/README.md

 All functions are fully documented with examples.
 To read the documentation, use e.g. `?getOpenET_fields`

-It is recommended to also read the [OpenET API documentation](https://open-et.github.io/docs/build/html/index.html) for the endpoints of interest.
-There is also a [Swagger testbed](https://openet.dri.edu/docs) for the API, which can be useful for confirming whether your parameters are specified correctly.
+It is recommended to also read the [OpenET API documentation](https://openet.gitbook.io/docs/) for the endpoints of interest.
+There is also a [testbed](https://openet-api.org/) for the API, which can be useful for confirming whether your parameters are specified correctly.

 See the vignette `openet-package-demo.Rmd` in this repository for examples of how to fetch and visualize ET data.